dynatrace-oss/opentelemetry-metric-java/README.md

 ### Limitations

-Currently, OpenTelemetry Histograms are exported as Dynatrace summary statistics, containing only the minimum, maximum, sum and count from the Histogram object.
-In cases where the (optional) min and max fields are not set on the Histogram object, they are estimated by looking at the Histogram boundaries of buckets that contain elements.
-For the minimum, the lower bound of the first bucket containing elements is used (assuming buckets are sorted in ascending order of their boundaries, and no boundaries overlap).
-Analogously, the last bucket with values is used to estimate the maximum.
+#### Histogram
+OpenTelemetry Histograms are exported to Dynatrace as statistical summaries consisting of a minimum and maximum value, the total sum of all values, and the count of the values summarized.
+If the min and max values are not directly available on the metric data point, estimations based on the boundaries of the first and last buckets containing values are used.

 ### Logging